-- voting again by telephone or on the Internet before 11:59 p.m.
-Eastern Time on May 16, 2005 (your latest telephone or Internet proxy is counted), - · signing and delivering another proxy card with a later date, or - voting again at the meeting.
-(If you hold your shares through a broker, you must bring a legal proxy from your broker in order to vote at the meeting.)
+- voting by telephone or on the Internet (which may not be available to some beneficial holder) before 11:59 p.m.
+Eastern Time on May 16, 2005 (your latest telephone or Internet proxy is counted), - · signing and delivering a proxy card with a later date, or - voting at the meeting.
+(If you hold your shares beneficially through a broker, you must bring a legal proxy from the record holder in order to vote at the meeting.)